 A student must apply for graduation with distinction in the spring of the junior year.
-The application should be prepared according to the specifications for an independent study course application (see page 15), and the application should state the intention to pursue graduation with distinction in mathematics.
+The application should be prepared according to the specifications for an independent study course application (see the section on Independent Study), and the application should state the intention to pursue graduation with distinction in mathematics.